OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

                 <li>Salesforce removes those white spaces.
 While inserting an empty string, Salesforce inserts NULL instead.</li>
             </ul>
             <li>Salesforce is case-insensitive, and `ToUpper`/`ToLower` built-in functions don't have the expected behavior in aggregates.</li>
+            <li>Regarding Salesforce queries and performance, sorting can significantly affect performance.
+If you anticipate a lot of records, OutSystems recommends performing any required sorting in your app rather than in the aggregate.</li>
         </ul>
     </div>
 </div>